Revise and merge baselines

 Requests used to remove item revisions from the baseline.

-When you create a revised baseline using the Remove from baseline list, any item revisions in the original baseline that are related as Affected to the requests will be removed from the new baseline.
+When you create a revised baseline using the Remove from baseline list, any item revisions in the original baseline that are related as Affected to the requests are removed from the new baseline.

 If two or more item revisions are on different branches, Dimensions CM issues a warning and continues without changing the revision of that item in the baseline.